m0-foundation/documentation/docs/protocol/src/src/interfaces/IMinterGateway.sol/interface.IMinterGateway.md

 Burns M tokens

-*If amount to burn is greater than minter's owedM including penalties, burn all up to owedM.*
+*If the amount to burn is greater than the minter's owedM including penalties, burn all up to owedM.*

 ```solidity